Se não instanciou o template não tem nada de errado

 # Ajoomma - Uma Viagem Inesquecível

-Caloni, 2024-07-15 movies [up] [copy]A confusão de idiomas e o Lost in Translation é a maior parte da diversão nesta comédia de situação onde uma senhora se vê perdida em um país estrangeiro sem meios de se comunicar com seu filho.
+Caloni, 2024-07-15 cinema movies [up] [copy]A confusão de idiomas e o Lost in Translation é a maior parte da diversão nesta comédia de situação onde uma senhora se vê perdida em um país estrangeiro sem meios de se comunicar com seu filho.
 Mas o filme perde muito tempo explicando como tudo vai acontecer, se esquece de respirar ou de contar uma história.

 # Asciidoc the worst?